z03h/ext-reactions/docs/source/bot.rst

 Bot classes that you can use to add reaction commands.

-The invoke order for reaction commands is weird:
+The default order in which everything is called and what methods call what:

 - :func:`on_raw_reaction_add(payload) <discord.on_raw_reaction_add>`